-Of the original \$15 million, \$5 million was provided to NKDF to be used as a working fund to invest in grant programs.
-The remaining \$10 million of the original \$15 million was placed into a legacy fund with the goal of investing and growing the fund to \$15 million, and the income from the legacy fund to be used to finance NKDF grant programs into the future.
+Of the original \$15 million, \$5 million was provided to NKDF to be used as a working fund to invest in projects and programs.
+The remaining \$10 million of the original \$15 million was placed into a legacy fund with the goal of investing and growing the fund to \$15 million, and the income from the legacy fund to be used to fund NKDF projects into the future.